Stephen Nolan: Radio

+Nationalist boycott

+Following coverage of the Bobby Storey funeral during the COVID pandemic, Sinn Féin – the largest nationalist political party – began boycotting the show.
+The SDLP also began to boycott the radio programme after the abrupt, on-air removal of the SDLP's Stormont leader, Matthew O'Toole, in March 2023 over comments about the spokesman for the Loyalist Communities Council, an umbrella group which issues statements on behalf of some loyalist paramilitary groups.

+The Irish Times reported that in April 2023 a "heated" meeting took place between the SDLP and BBC Northern Ireland director Adam Smyth, with party leaders raising concerns about the balance of the programme's contributors and editorial accountability.
+Smyth sent the party an email in late June 2023, confirming that an assessment of "content" on the program over a "typical one month period" had been performed to address the issues mentioned in the meeting.
+The BBC's Executive Complaints Unit concluded that Nolan was justified in stopping O'Toole's participation during the 3 March broadcast.
+The SDLP described the BBC's handling of the situation as "extremely poor" and refused to meet Smyth and other BBC executives again until it has a copy of the review into The Nolan Show.

+The SDLP ended their boycott at the beginning of the campaign for the 2024 general election.

+DUP boycott

+The Democratic Unionist Party (DUP) boycotted the programme due to alleged "bias" in its coverage of the party's role in the Renewable Heat Incentive scandal.

 Television

 Nolan has presented several television programmes.
 Nolan Live on BBC Northern Ireland is a weekly television debate and phone-in show.
 Fair Play, also on BBC Northern Ireland, was a weekly consumer watchdog programme.
 Mission Employable was a series focusing on helping a group of unemployed people to find their dream career.
 He has also presented the BBC's Children in Need Northern Ireland broadcast.
 Since 2008 he has presented Panic Attack, a new game airing on Friday nights in Northern Ireland.
 The show was repeated nationwide in a daytime slot starting in February 2010.
 In 2008 he stood in for Matthew Wright on Five's The Wright Stuff.
 In 2011, Nolan presented a documentary focusing on the Shankill Butchers.
-Since 2012, Nolan has hosted a weekly TV version of The Stephen Nolan Show on BBC Northern Ireland every Wednesday.
+Since 2008, Nolan has hosted a weekly TV version of The Nolan Show on BBC Northern Ireland every Wednesday.

-In 2013, a new series Story of a Lifetime, hosted by Nolan began with episode one focusing on the life of his Radio Ulster colleague Hugo Duncan.
+In 2013, a new series, Story of a Lifetime, hosted by Nolan, began with episode one focusing on the life of his Radio Ulster colleague Hugo Duncan.

+In 2023, Nolan gained access to Maghaberry Prison for his six-part documentary for BBC television, screened nationwide, Jailed: Inside Maghaberry Prison.

+In 2023-24, Nolan earned between £405,000 and £409,999 as a BBC presenter.